sohal/DemoSPISub/README.md

 		Application vectors are relocated to 0x20000000, the start of RAM.
 		Both Application and Bootloader should keep a hole of 0xC0 bytes to be occupied by Application vectors in RAM.

+	- The bootloader shall wait for ~4 seconds for the host to download new Application.

+	- The bootloader shall check after ~4 seconds for a valid Application.
+		If a valid Application is found, it boots the Application after relocating vectors in RAM and setting appropriate boot mode.
+		If not, it keeps searching for the host to download a new Application.
+This continues untill a valid Application exists in Flash.